doctea/usb_midi_clocker_hardware/README.md

 ### Gate expander back board

-- FIX: ?? fix whatever the problem is that is making SPI is unreliable af and lights randomly seeming to not go off
+- FIX: ?? fix whatever the problem is that is making SPI unreliable af and lights randomly seeming to not go off
 - DONE/UNTESTED: one of the protection diodes isn't connected to ground
 - FIX: eratic behaviour where LEDs stay lit, don't light up properly, etc
 	- seems to be fixed/worked around by dropping SPI rate and putting a 22pf cap between MOSI+GND, one between GND+CS1, on between GND+SCK, one between CS1+SCK, and a 100ohm resistor between CS1+SCK too